andraspatka/ubuntu-wsl2-systemd-script/README.md

    ```
 3. Install Ubuntu 20.04 from the Microsoft Store. **Warning: Install exactly this version.
 The method might not work for other versions.**
 4. For k3s you need systemd.
 To make it work in WSL, follwo the steps in the following heading.
+5. After systemd is working in your linux distro, install k3s (following heading)

 # Getting systemd to work in WSL (Ubuntu 20.04)